Belmont House sleeping up to 6 guests

 Bathroom: With freestanding bath, shower cubicle, toilet and tiled floor.

 Oil central heating (October-March), oil, electricity, bed linen, towels and Wi-Fi included.
+Initial logs for wood burner included.
 Travel cot and stairgate available on request.
 Welcome pack.
 Small enclosed patio with garden furniture.
 Hot tub for 6 (private).
 On road parking.
 No smoking.

 Nestled in the heart of the village of St Buryan renown for its great Cornish community spirit.
 Belmont House is a fine Grade II listed period property with a fascinating past.
 Perfect for couples looking for a comfortable holiday property all year round and just a short stroll to the local pub serving great food and local ales, village store and church.
 It is equally appealing to families or friends looking for a comfortable base to explore some of Cornwall’s finest beaches, coves and coastal villages, and has a yard where bikes and surf boards can be stored.
 Belmont House adjoins a small cottage and is a fine example of a quality Cornish former gentleman’s residence manor house and listed in the coaching journal circa 18th century, as the Kings Arms Coaching Inn.
 It is also on record as a former Deanery, with history as far back as 1200 the time of King John, and believed to be the site of a college of priests.
 The magnificent large inglenook fireplace in the living room dates back to medieval times and has a corbelled bread oven intact.